waku-org/js-waku/guides/store-retrieve-messages.md

 ```

 Note that `WakuStore.queryHistory` select an available store node for you.
-However, it can only query connected node, which is why the bootstraping is necessary.
+However, it can only query connected node, which is why the bootstrapping is necessary.

 The call can throw an error if no store node is available.